Pinelands National Reserve: History

-Between 170-200 million years ago, the Atlantic coastal plain began to form.
-Over millions of years, the rising and falling of the coastline deposited minerals underground, culminating with the end of the last ice age about 12,000 years ago, when plants and trees began growing in what is now New Jersey.
+Between 170 and 200 million years ago, the Atlantic coastal plain began to form.
+The changing position of the coastline over millions of years deposited the minerals of the bedrock, culminating with the end of the last ice age about 12,000 years ago, after which plants and trees began to grow in what is now New Jersey.
 Around 10,000 years ago, the ancestors of the Lenape people first inhabited the Pine Barrens.
-During the 17th century, the area was explored and settled by the Swedish, Dutch, and the English, eventually becoming a part of the U.S. state of New Jersey.
-Settlers in the region used the area's cedar, oak, and pitch trees, as well as local tar and turpentine, for sawmill, gristmill, and shipbuilding industry.
+During the 17th century, the area was explored and settled by the Swedish, Dutch, and English, eventually becoming a part of the U.S. state of New Jersey.
+Settlers in the region used the area's cedar, oak, and pitch trees, as well as local tar and turpentine, in sawmill, gristmill, and shipbuilding industries.

-The earliest efforts to protect the New Jersey Pine Barrens started in the 1960s.
-In 1964, the Pinelands Regional Planning Board proposed building a "supersonic jetport" in Ocean County to alleviate flight traffic in the New York metro.
-This project would develop a satellite city of about 250,000 people, and would cover about 50 sqmi in ecologically sensitive parts of the Pine Barrens.
-The proposed airport generated public opposition and united conservation efforts among farmers, hunters, and environmentalists, who believed that the region was vulnerable to the spread of urban sprawl of the northeastern United States.
+Efforts to protect the New Jersey Pine Barrens started in 1964, when the Pinelands Regional Planning Board proposed a "supersonic jetport" in Ocean County to alleviate flight traffic in the New York metro.
+This project would create a satellite city of about 250,000 people, and would cover about 50 sqmi in ecologically sensitive parts of the Pine Barrens.
+The proposed airport generated public opposition and united conservation efforts among farmers, hunters, and environmentalists, who believed that the region was vulnerable to the spread of the urban sprawl of the northeastern United States.
 Due to the large size of the forest, as well as 300 years of human development, the area could not be protected and preserved in its entirety.
-The United States Department of the Interior worked with officials from New Jersey, as well as the state's Senate and Congressional delegation, to develop a development management plan for the Pinelands.
+The United States Department of the Interior worked with officials from New Jersey, as well as the state's Senate and Congressional delegation, to create a development management plan for the Pinelands.
 The main point of disagreement was the role of federal oversight.